lucyferpt/GuardV2/README.md

 # GuardV2 has launched!

-# I hope you have a microphone.
+# I hope you have a microphone..
 Guard V2 is different, now you speak..
 Guard does!

 For visualization of commands GuardWV is the recommended, for better experience, Guard NV will run in the background.